 One of Cookham's most famous sons was world famous artist, Sir Stanley Spencer (1891–1959).
 Much of his greatest work depicts biblical scenes, from miracles to Crucifixion happening not in the Holy Land but in Cookham, where he was born and spent most of his life.
 Spencer believed that the divine rested in all creation.
 He saw his home town of Cookham as a paradise in which everything is invested with mystical significance.
 He referred to Cookham as "a village in Heaven" fellow-villagers frequently stand in for their Gospel counterparts, lending Christian teachings an eerie immediacy.

-Holy Trinity is notable for the provision of a choral evening service each Sunday and for its customary trilogy of carol services (Advent, Christmas and Epiphany), with the unique tradition of holding its Christmas Carol Service on Christmas Day (6.30pm).
+Holy Trinity is notable for its customary trilogy of carol services (Advent, Christmas and Epiphany), with the unique tradition of holding its Christmas Carol Service on Christmas Day (6.30pm).
 In recent years the retiring collections from carol services have raised over £10,000 for various charities.

-The choir sings for weddings and other special non-Sunday services throughout the year, both at Holy Trinity and at neighbouring churches.
+The choir sings for weddings and other special non-Sunday services throughout the year.

 The bells of Holy Trinity are recognised as, perhaps, the finest in Berkshire.
 There is a "ring" of 10 bells and the oldest was hung in 1635.

 The bellringers call to parishioners to worship each Sunday morning and evening.

 Starting with the youngest members, our Trinity Nippers group meets in the church at 10.15 every Tuesday, in term-time, for a short interactive child-friendly service and then transfers over to the Parish Centre for refreshments and playtime.
 There is also a Baby & Toddler Group on Thursdays at 9.45am.